Rangi42/polishedcrystal/README.md

 * Fix: The Day-Care gives back fainted Pokémon in Nuzlocke mode.
 * Fix: Swimmer♂s on Route 40+41 have the Super Nerd sprite.
 * Fix: Viewing the Ruins of Alph wall patterns crashes the game.
+* Fix: TM learnsets for Electivire, Magmortar, and Rhyperior.